-We may organize a workshop designed to facilitate the development of papers at the end of 2018 or beginning of 2019.
-Authors of manuscripts that have progressed through the revision process will be invited to the workshop.
-Presentation of an author's work at the workshop is neither a requirement for nor a promise of final acceptance of the paper in the Special Issue.
-Publication is expected to be in late 2019 or early 2020.
+We may organize a workshop designed to facilitate the development of papers in 2018.
+Authors of manuscripts that have progressed through the revision process will be invited to it.
+Presentation of their work at the workshop is neither a requirement for nor a promise of final acceptance of the paper in the Special Issue.